BSidesSF/bsidessf.github.io/privacy.md

 * Phone number (if you elect to deliver your ticket(s) via text message)

-BSidesSF’s provider will use this information to validate your credit card purchase and deliver your tickets.
+BSidesSF's provider will use this information to validate your credit card purchase and deliver your tickets.
 BSidesSF will use your name and email address to provide you with important information about your conference registration and opportunities to attend future events.
 You may unsubscribe from future emails at any time by clicking the unsubscribe link in any non-transactional email or by emailing info[@]bsidessf.org.

 ## Donations